 For 2019 we are inviting UK universities and Higher Education institutes running ceramic courses to submit ideas for a Student Demonstrations.
 These students will give a demonstration of a ceramic technique or process that will take place at a dedicated work space in a marquee on site during scheduled times over the weekend.
 Demonstrations will last 30 minutes and students will work on rotating shifts.
 This is an excellent opportunity to promote the facilities and courses on offer and allow potential students to talk to students themselves to get a flavour of the courses on offer.
-This was very successful in recent years and is run in partnership with Potclays Ltd. Students will need to apply with their course tutor.
+This was very successful in recent years and is run in partnership with Potclays Ltd. Applications are now closed.

 Workshop: Throwing and (de)constructing